+b.
 A tie is a curved line that connects one note head to another.
 The slur is a curved line that may be set slightly above or below the note head, or, at times, must be placed over stems, flags, or beams.

+c.
 Slurs must follow the overall contour from the first note to the last.

-- d.
+d.
 If a tied note ends a passage marked by a slur, then the slur mark should continue to the second note of the tie.
-See Shine On, Harvest Moon, measure 36, treble staff, lead part. - e.
+See Shine On, Harvest Moon, measure 36, treble staff, lead part.

+e.
 If tied notes are at the beginning of the slur unit, the slur begins at the first note of the tie.
 See Shine On, Harvest Moon, measures 1-4.

-11. Melody transfer
+10. Melody transfer

-- a.
+a.
 Indicate when the melody is transferred from the lead to another part, or vice versa, by placing a dashed line from the last melody note in that part to the first melody note in the other part.
-See Shine On, Harvest Moon, measures 12-13. - b.
+See Shine On, Harvest Moon, measures 12-13.

+b.
 If the song begins with the melody in the bass, place Bass melody in 12-point Times New Roman Italic type just below the bass staff and following the meter signature.
 See Shine On, Harvest Moon.

-12. Syncopated rhythm
+11. Syncopated rhythm

-Indicate syncopated rhythms such that the reader can easily comprehend the metrical groupings.
-Grouping notes by beat, or, at least, by half measure, is best.
+- Indicate syncopated rhythms such that the reader can easily comprehend the metrical groupings.
+Grouping notes by beat, or, at least, by half measure, is best. - If eighth notes are involved, use tied notes to keep from obscuring the third beat of a 4/4 measure.

-13. "No breath" marking
+12. "No breath" marking